-Assuming your CFA exam is still going ahead in your location, here is our definitive list of things to bring to the exam that you should not miss, how the exam day will be like, and any other questions you might have about CFA exam day.
+Assuming your CFA exam is still going ahead in your location, here is our definitive list of things to bring to the exam, how the exam day will be like, and any other questions you might have about CFA exam day.

 - CFA exam day schedule: how the day is like